tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 understood, are as follows.

 1. Tendermint needs Go code generated from `.proto` files.
-2. Consumers of Tendermint's `.proto` files want to be able to access these files in a reliable and efficient way.
+2. Consumers of Tendermint's `.proto` files, specifically projects that want to interoperate with Tendermint and need to generate code for their own programming language, want to be able to access these files in a reliable and efficient way.
 3. The Tendermint Core team wants to provide stable interfaces that are as easy as possible to maintain, on which consumers can depend, and to be able to notify those consumers promptly when those interfaces change.
 To this end, we